How to Identify Dry Rot: Signs and Treatment

 Why Does Dry Rot Occur?

 For dry rot to flourish, it needs a welcoming substrate where spores can lodge and grow.
-The most inviting surface is lumber, that has a moisture content of around 30 per cent.
+The most inviting surface is lumber, which has a moisture content of around 30 per cent.
 Since kiln-dried lumber is much dryer than that, most dry rot starts with a damp problem, perhaps due to poor ventilation, wood in contact with the ground, or a leaky gutter.
 To minimise the opportunities for dry rot fungus to attack your deck, understand how to protect it.
 The type of wood doesn’t seem to be an important factor in dry rot, although timber from conifers seems more prone to it.

 Does Fungus Cause Dry Rot?

 Yes, dry rot is a fungus.
 In fact, several different types of fungi cause dry rot.
-In the UK and northern Europe, common dry rot fungi include serpula lacrymans.
+In the UK and northern Europe, common dry rot fungi include Serpula lacrymans .
 This fungus favours areas where some fresh oxygen is available, typically near a gap to the outdoors, such as at window openings or between the foundation and wood structure.
 It can rapidly colonise timber.

 Does Dry Rot Spread?